nhb15/LUClinicDB_COMP453/README.md

   *Appointments Report in Sidebar when logged in as a provider

   *Rescheduling an appointment when viewing a specific appointment as a patient

+# To run the program:

+Clone this repository.
+Run the Create DDL and then the Insert DDL on a database in your localhost.
+Modify db.yaml to match your localhost user and database name.
+If you are on a Mac, you may have to uncomment and put in your mysql_port information in db_yaml and __init__.py.